 Last week, I was short on time so I prepared a quick and easy Rhubarb Applesauce with the first rhubarb that I picked.
 It was devoured in minutes!
-This week I decided on this beautiful Rhubarb Strawberry Crostata.
+This week I settled on this crostata recipe also knows as a rhubarb strawberry galette or tart!

 Begin by making the crostata dough with your food processor.
 Place flour, sugar and salt in the bowl and mix.
 Add cold, cubed butter and pulse until the butter breaks down to the size of peas.
 With the motor running, add ice cold water through the tube feed and mix until a ball of dough forms and wraps itself around the blade.